The American Dream Created Anna Nicole Smith — And Then It Killed Her

 Anna Nicole in scenes from To the Limit (1995) and Naked Gun 33⅓ (1994).

-One day in 1995, Dan P. Lee reported in New York magazine that as Martino was leaving to take Daniel to school, Anna told him, “I don’t wanna be alive no more.”
+Dan P. Lee reported in New York magazine that, one day in 1995, as Martino was leaving to take Daniel to school, Anna told him, “I don’t wanna be alive no more.”
 He comforted her, left her alone, and returned to find she had overdosed.
 She survived, but ongoing physical pain, as well as feelings of anxiety and persecution, threatened to overwhelm her.

 “She didn’t look like the glamour girl she tries to be,” a voiceover says in an Extra segment on Anna’s appearance at the 1996 Academy Awards.
 “Her shoulder-length hair seemed to go everywhere, and her lipstick looked slopped on.”
 Yet the show left its most damning accusation to its subject.